NWOS Patient Privacy Notice

 We may need to share your personal data with regulatory bodies such as The NHS Business Service Authority in response to an audit, inspection or formal request for information.

 We may share information with the manufacturer of a surgical appliance if an adverse Event is reported or where customisation of your prescribed appliance is required.

-We may give other companies within the Walgreens Boots Alliance group and third party service providers who provide services to us (for example, finance, HR and IT services) access to your data in order to provide us with those services.
+We may give other companies within the Alliance Healthcare corporate group and third party service providers who provide services to us (for example, finance, HR and IT services) access to your data in order to provide us with those services.

 We always take appropriate steps to ensure that your data is adequately protected (including having appropriate contracts in place) and that access is restricted to individuals who genuinely need it to provide the relevant services to NWOS.

 5. For how long does NWOS keep your information?

 NWOS will only keep your personal data as long as this is necessary to fulfil the purposes we collected it for and in order to comply with any legal, tax, regulatory, accounting or reporting requirements.

 To determine the appropriate retention period for personal data, we consider: the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data, and whether we can achieve those purposes through other means, and any legal obligations to keep data for minimum periods of time.

 The period for which we keep your data will depend on the nature of the treatment that you receive and the type of the data.
 Customisation records will be held for 2 years post your final interaction for customisation.
 Records of surgical appliances dispensed will be held for a minimum of 8 years.